DIY AI: Sentiment Analysis P1: The Overview

 There are many sentiment analysis sets out there for experimenting, but if you’re a company that has a specific task; then it’s best to use data representative of that task.
 This does mean taking up more human labor in the beginning; but ideally, it’d pay off in the future.

-Supervised learning is very similar to the rule based systems in that it again focuses on words.
-The difference though comes in where instead of assigning values to each word; we look at the frequency of words; or how many occurrences of each word there are.
-Then looking at the more common words, we take that as our feature set that we stick into a classifier.
+Supervised learning is very similar to the rule-based systems in that it again focuses on words.
+The difference, though, comes in where instead of assigning values to each word, we look at the frequency of words, or how many occurrences of each word there are.
+Then, looking at the more common words, we take that as our feature set that we stick into a classifier.

 In other words, we take a certain number of the most common words and then map each piece of text to how many times each common word occurs.
 We’re creating a bag of words using morphology and syntax techniques to reduce the vocabulary of words.
-Afterwards we tell our classifier: “These are sets of features (words) and whether each set (piece of text) is positive or negative.
+Afterwards, we tell our classifier: “These are sets of features (words) and whether each set (piece of text) is positive or negative.
 Learn which features(words) are more indicative of a positive or negative statement.”
 From there, that information is stored and when we pass a new piece of text in, it matches the words of the text to the words it has seen to determine whether the new text is more likely positive or negative.
 If the words in our text don’t match the feature set (words that the sentiment analyzer uses to classify positive or negative), then the sentiment analyzer is not going to work.
 This brings us back to why it’s important to use similar training data to what you want to perform sentiment analysis on in the future.

-In a way, it’s like rule based systems, except instead of having humans assign values to each word; we send it to a classifier to determine whether a word belongs in the positive, negative or neutral category.
-It takes care of a lot of the human effort required for rule based systems; however it still has downsides.
+In a way, it’s like rule-based systems, except instead of having humans assign values to each word, we send it to a classifier to determine whether a word belongs in the positive, negative, or neutral category.
+It takes care of a lot of the human effort required for rule-based systems; however, it still has downsides.

 If someone asks, we can’t say why a word is associated with positive or negative sentiment beyond it’s a common pattern.
-If we have irrelevant or incorrect labelled training data, then we’ll continue to propagate that incorrectness or have completely random results.
+If we have irrelevant or incorrectly labelled training data, then we’ll continue to propagate that incorrectness or have completely random results.

 Deep Learning